-NOTICE OF PRIVACY PRACTICES: Updated 10/12/2021
+NOTICE OF PRIVACY PRACTICES

-- The confidentiality of alcohol and drug abuse patient records maintained by us is protected by Federal law and regulations at 42 CFR Part 2.
-Generally, we may not say to a person outside the treatment center that you are a patient of the treatment center, or disclose any information identifying you as an alcohol or drug abuser unless:
+Confidentiality of Alcohol and Drug Abuse Records: The confidentiality of alcohol and drug abuse patient records is protected by Federal law and regulations under 42 CFR Part 2.
+Generally, we may not say to a person outside of Arisa Health that you are a patient receiving substance abuse treatment, or disclose any information identifying you as an alcohol or drug abuser unless:

-- (ii) The disclosure is allowed by a court order (as discussed below); or
+- The disclosure is allowed by a court order; or

-- (iii) The disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit or program evaluation (as discussed below).
+- The disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation.

 These restrictions may not apply to:

 - Communications of information between or among our personnel having a need for the information in connection with their duties that arise out of the provision of diagnosis, treatment, or referral for treatment;

 - Crimes or threats on the premises, including crimes or threats committed by you on the premises, or against program personnel; or

 - Reports of suspected child abuse and neglect.

 Violation of the Federal law and regulations by Arisa Health related to alcohol and drug abuse patient records is a crime and violations may be reported to the United States Attorney for Arkansas, as well as to the Substance Abuse and Mental Health Services Administration office responsible for opioid treatment program oversight.

 YOUR HEALTH INFORMATION RIGHTS